twodashes/universal/README.md

+# Universal "kitchen sink" unitlity functions

-# Universal Functions - mostly "pure" - except sorting utils, which use [].sort()
+Mostly "pure" - except sorting utils, which use [].sort() and transform the incoming array.

 See also: [@twodash/node](#) and [@twodash/browser](#), which are structured the same way, but are less pure and more platform specific.
-Planned for the future are more platform specific functions: "@twodash/rnative" for React Native, "@twodash/ionic", and in a galaxy far far away "@twodash/quasar".
+Planned for the future are more platform-specific functions: "@twodash/rnative" for React Native, "@twodash/ionic", and in a galaxy far far away "@twodash/quasar".

 Inspired by [Lodash](https://lodash.com/docs/4.17.15).
 This library contains some functions useful to me ([Paul Shorey](https://paulshorey.com)) which are not included in Lodash.
 Please contribute.
 I'd love to add you as an equal [@twodash](https://www.npmjs.com/~twodash) team member.